We're an affiliate

 Lock with strike plate:

 Key is the first and foremost thing to consider while purchasing any type of security system.
-You cannot unlock the deadbolt without a key being inserting the right key into the cylinder.
-Therefore, you need to focus on the key control system and policy while choosing any types of deadbolts.
+You cannot unlock the door lock without a key being inserting the right key into the cylinder.
+Therefore, you need to focus on the key control system and policy while choosing any type of door locks.